 It’s your tractor.
 You bought it.
 You own it.
 You shouldn’t have to beg the manufacturer for permission to fix it.
 In fact, we think that the bill should cover more than just farm equipment.
 An even better bill would cover all digital equipment—like computers, mobile phones, cameras, and appliances.
 We should have the right to repair every single thing we own.

 If you want to protect your right to repair farm equipment, write a letter to your state legislator and say so.
-And if you think HB 0199 should be amended to include all types of digital equipment—tell your representative in the Wyoming state legislature that repair should be available to everyone, for all kinds of digital equipment.
+And if you think the 2017 bill have gone even farther and should be amended to include all types of digital equipment—tell your representative in the Wyoming state legislature that repair should be available to everyone, for all kinds of digital equipment.

-It's time to fight for your right to repair and to defend local repair jobs—the corner mechanics that keep getting squeezed out.
-Tell your rep you support the Right to Repair Farm Equipment Act, HB 0199.
+It’s time to fight for your right to repair and to defend local repair jobs—the corner mechanics that keep getting squeezed out.
+Tell your rep you support the Right to Repair Farm Equipment Act.

 Stand up for repair in Wyoming.

 ** This form does not work for addresses outside of Wyoming — and may not work for some rural addresses.
 If you cannot use this form, do not be deterred.
 Look up your local Wyoming representative the old-fashioned way, tell them you support Fair Repair, and tell them why. **

 Enter your phone number and zip code and we'll automatically connect you with each of your representatives.
 Don't worry, we'll guide you through the process.

 Right to Repair is simple.
 It requires manufacturers to provide owners and independent repair businesses with fair access to service information and affordable replacement parts.
 So you can fix the stuff you own quickly—and get back on with your life.